loquens/subl-open-file-prompt/README.md

 # subl-open-file-prompt

-Sublime Text 3 plugin, which implements 'Linux-styled' file open and save prompt with suggestions.
+Sublime Text 3 plugin, which implements 'Linux-styled' file open and save prompt with suggestions and autocompletion by 'Tab' key.

+It has three different types of suggestions list (configurable in keyboard shortcut):
+ * scratch buffer
+    * matched files and dirs displayed in columns in scratch buffer
+    * files could be selected by mouse also
+ * status bar
+    * matched files and dirs displayed only in status bar
+ * quick panel
+    * matched files and directories displayed in quick panel

-Improvements of prompt\_open\_file\_path.py from [cg-sublime](https://github.com/loquens/cg-sublime) by [Chris Guilbeau](https://forum.sublimetext.com/u/chrisguilbeau).
+Basic idea and source for improvements was taken from prompt\_open\_file\_path.py from [cg-sublime](https://github.com/loquens/cg-sublime) by [Chris Guilbeau](https://forum.sublimetext.com/u/chrisguilbeau).

 ## Usage